nobrin/macaron/doc/tutorial.rst

 Okay, we have created some tables and defined model classes.
-Team class is the model related to team table in database and Member class is to member.
+The Team class is the model related to the ``team`` table in the database, and simiarly, the Member class corresponds to the ``member`` table.
-After that, we will create a new team called "Houkago Tea Time" and append starting members.
+Now, we can create a new team called "Houkago Tea Time" and populate it with some members.

 ::